Welcome to LogXide¶

 Key Features¶

-- 📝 Rich Formatting: Supports all standard Python logging format specifiers, plus advanced features like padding and alignment.
+- Rich Formatting: All Python logging format specifiers with advanced features

 Installation¶